-The MIMMP requires the initial dilution of TWW to be estimated using two different methods: (i) using an internationally recognised mixing model (in this case VPLUMES) simulation of the conditions at the time of sampling, and (ii) using the concentrations of nutrients within TWW compared to the in-water estimates at the time of sampling (Water Corporation 2012).
+The MIMMP requires the initial dilution of TWW to be estimated using two different methods (i) using an internationally recognised mixing model (in the case VPLUMES) simulation of the conditions at the time of sampling and (ii) using the concentrations of nutrients within TWW compared to the in-water estimates at the times of sampling (Water Corporation 2012).
 The most conservative (lowest) estimate of the two is used in further calculations and comparisons (Water Corporation 2012).

-Initial dilution using model simulation
+2.2.2 Initial dilution using model simulation

-Initial dilution modelling (using plume dispersion model VPLUMES) was used to predict the near-field dilution of the wastewater plume around the Bunbury TWW ocean outlet.
+Initial dilution modelling (using plume dispersion model VPLUMES) was used to predict the near field dilution of the wastewater plume around the Bunbury ocean outlet.
 Initial dilution is the dilution between the point of discharge and the point of maximum rise or fall of the plume (in this case when the buoyant plume reaches the surface).

-On 16 January 2019 (concurrent to the first summer water quality survey), ambient data (i.e. temperature and flow) were collected for input into the plume dispersion model.
-To determine the current velocity and direction at the time of sampling, a surface drogue was released above the outlet diffusers and the location of the drogue recorded at intervals over time using an on-board Global Positioning System.
-Surface current velocities were used to synthesise a vertical velocity profile based on the gradient determined by current meters deployed at 2 m and 7.5 m above the seabed ~900 m offshore from the diffuser at the Bunbury TWW ocean outlet (WNI 2000).
+On 20 January 2022 (concurrent to the first summer water quality survey), ambient data (i.e. temperature and flow) were collected for input into the plume dispersion model.
+To determine the current velocity and direction at the time of sampling, a surface drogue was released above the outlet diffuser and the location of the drogue recorded at intervals over time using an on-board Global Positioning System.
+Surface current velocities were used to synthesise a vertical velocity profile based on the gradient determined by current meters deployed at 2 m and 7.5 m above the seabed ~900 m offshore from the diffuser at the Bunbury ocean outlet (WNI 2000).

-Modelling using VPLUMES indicated an average initial dilution of 1:607 and a centreline dilution of 1:283 on 16 January 2019 (Figure 6).
+Modelling using VPLUMES indicated an average initial dilution of 1:270 and a centreline dilution of 1:103 on 20 January 2022 (Figure 5).
 The full model output is included in Appendix A.

-Figure 6 Initial dilution modelling output showing predicted plume elevation trajectory (left) and predicted average and centreline dilutions (right)
+Figure 5 Initial dilution modelling output showing predicted plume elevation trajectory (left) and predicted average and centreline dilutions (right)

-Initial dilution using nutrient concentrations within TWW
+2.2.3 Initial dilution using the nutrient concentrations

-The lowest dilution expected to occur at the Bunbury TWW outlet based on dilution of nitrate and nitrite was 1:521 (Table 2).
-This is the most conservative estimate of initial dilution (more conservative than the average initial dilution modelled via VPLUMES of 1:607) and it will be used in calculations below.
+The lowest dilution expected to occur at the Bunbury outlet based on measurement of in-water nutrient concentrations was 1:1133 for total phosphorus (Table 2).
+The most conservative estimate of initial dilution was the average initial dilution modelled via VPLUMES, which was 1:270 and it will be used in calculations below.